pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The fear of death follows from the fear of life.
 A man who lives fully is prepared to die at any time."
 --Mark Twain

 "October.
 This is one of the particularly dangerous months to invest in stocks.
 Other dangerous months are July, January, September, April, November, May, March, June, December, August and February."
-–Mark Twain.
+--Mark Twain.

 "Better to keep your mouth shut and appear stupid than to open it and remove all doubt."
-–Mark Twain
+--Mark Twain

 "It's easier to fool people than it is to convince them they have been fooled."
 --Mark Twain